Creating A Cat Friendly Home

 How To Secure A Holiday Grooming Appointment

 Joey received an email from someone who has a shorthaired mixed dog that is going through extreme shedding.
-He explains that what works well, Coming into the Holiday Season, which usually starts around the second week of December, everyone wants to get their pets in to be groomed.
+And coming into the Holiday Season, which usually starts around the second week of December, everyone wants to get their pets in to be groomed.
 The big problem is that they want to stretch it out.
 This means that they don't want to have their pets groomed now, through the month of November, so they will put it off so it will be done for the holidays.

 This is the biggest mistake you can do.
 This time of year, especially in December, is a big part of a groomer's season.
 Things seem to quiet down in the grooming world by January, where everyone seems to be broke and kids have gone back to school.